-Let us run some commands first.
+Let us run a few commands.

-However, like I said already, there are few other methods to do this.
+However, like I said already, there are a few other methods to do this.

 Now, let me show you how to execute the last command with some practical examples.